 No homeowner wants to find out that their house is infested with termites.
 These small insects can be incredibly destructive.
 Each year, they cause a staggering $5 billion in property damage in the United States.
 Unfortunately, signs of their activity can be difficult to detect, and when they are seen, extensive damage has likely already occurred.

 As a homeowner, a termite inspection is one of your best lines of defense against these pests.
 Termites can strike your home at any time, so it’s wise to be vigilant about checking for damage.
-During a termite home inspection, trained professionals will check the interior and exterior of your home, as well as areas like crawl spaces, for signs of termite damage and recommend necessary treatments.
+During a termite home inspection, trained professionals will check the interior and exterior of your home, as well as areas like crawl spaces, for signs of termite damage and recommend necessary treatment of termites, if needed.

 If you are buying a home, your mortgage lender may require a termite inspection for home purchase or loan approval.
 Even if you’re already in your home, annual inspections are a good idea.
 Read on to learn more about termite inspections, including who is responsible for the cost.